 Benchmark Retrieval System

-This site contains Alberta Environment and Parks Benchmark data.
-Since 1968, Alberta Environment and Parks has installed benchmarks to support its water resource management activities.
+This site contains Alberta Agriculture and Irrigation data.
+Since 1968, Water Infrastructure and Operations Branch has installed benchmarks to support its water resource management activities.
 A benchmark is a relatively permanent object, natural or artificial, whose geodetic elevation is known.
 Benchmark data consists of surveyed elevations and the name of the benchmark.

 Legend